Hemiandrus: Post-mating behaviour

 The male stays near the female to actively mate guard until she has consumed the entirety of the spermatophylax.
 The spermatophylax has nutritional value and takes approximately an hour to eat, providing food for the female and ample time for sperm transfer to occur.
-The larger the spermatophylax is, the longer it takes for the female to eat, and therefore gives more time for mate guarding.
-This incentivises large investment into the production of the spermatophylax from the male to increase the chances of successful copulation.
-It is therefore predicted that a larger spermatophylax is a result of sexual selection.
+The larger the spermatophylax is, the longer it takes for the female to eat, and therefore gives more time for mate guarding to ensure no competing males engage in copulation.
+This incentivises large investment into the production of the spermatophylax from the male to increase the chances of successful copulation, suggesting that a larger spermatophylax is a result of sexual selection.

 Hemiandrus in New Zealand

-There are approximately 4 undescribed New Zealand species of this genus, with 12 described species.
+There are 16 described species in the genus Hemiandus and it is likely undescribed New Zealand species exist.
 Ground wētā are eaten by native species such as the wattle birds, kiwi, but also by introduced species such as mice, stoats, cats, and hedgehogs.
 Of the described species in this genus, half have a restricted range, but most are common and widespread, and are not thought to be endangered (as per the New Zealand Department of Conservation).